 Just across the Chesapeake Bay Bridge Tunnel, Cape Charles is an idyllic small town that exudes endless character.
 The downtown area has lots of local shops carrying everything from handcrafted jewelry to homemade ice cream.
 Cape Charles is an excellent destination for wildlife lovers, as Kiptopeke State Park and the Eastern Shore of Virginia National Wildlife Refuge are both right outside the town.
 SouthEast Expeditions has another location in the area, offering an Aqua-Culture Clamming tour along Cherrystone Creek, just north of Cape Charles.
 Kayakers learn about aquaculture practices and tour a working clam farm, then hand pick their own clams straight from the Bay waters to sample the tasty results.

-Where to Stay/Eat: Stay in the downtown area at the Hotel Cape Charles and get a taste of the local seafood at either The Shanty or the Oyster Farm Seafood Eatery, followed by a little dessert at Brown Dog Ice Cream.
+Where to Stay/Eat: Stay in the downtown area at the Hotel Cape Charles or The Bay Haven Inn and get a taste of the local seafood at either The Shanty or the Oyster Farm Seafood Eatery, followed by a little dessert at Brown Dog Ice Cream.

 A small Atlantic island tucked away on the northeastern corner of Virginia’s Eastern Shore, Chincoteague is best known for the wild ponies found in the bordering Chincoteague National Wildlife Refuge.
 These beautiful animals were made famous in the book and subsequent movie, Misty of Chincoteague, and the town houses a museum that tells the true story behind the ponies.
 The small town draws visitors looking for a quiet coastal beach experience as well as space travel enthusiasts, as the NASA Wallops Island Flight Facility Visitor Center, NASA’s primary facility for suborbital missions, is just south of the island.
 The facility also has a free museum where you can learn about previous rocket launches and the science behind the missions.
 For a breathtaking view of the surrounding landscape, stop by the Assateague Lighthouse on the neighboring Assateague Island.
 Access to the top of the lighthouse is open to the public during select visiting hours.